aragon/hack/docs/guides-agent-app.md

 Aragon uses an [Access Control List](https://hack.aragon.org/docs/acl-intro) (ACL) to control who can access your app's functionality.

-This list just contains a set of who has permission to execute an action in an Aragon app and who can re-grant or revoke that permission.
+This list contains a set of who has permission to execute an action in an Aragon app and who can re-grant or revoke that permission.

 [`dao acl create`](https://hack.aragon.org/docs/cli-dao-commands#dao-acl-create) is just the Aragon command used to create a permission in the ACL.